 I was so excited to team up with my friends Amy of Positively Splendid, Miranda of One Little Minute and Jamie of Scattered Thoughts of a Crafty Mom to host a sewing bee for Skirting the Issue in Austin.
 We had a great group show up at The Stitching Studio last week, and together we got 30 skirts sewn for local girls!

 I made these drawstring skirts with pockets.
 They’re pretty simple, but not as fast as the skirts some of the other girls were sewing, as I was the last one done!
 In my defense, Miranda is super fast at sewing and I did make 4 of them.

 Want to make one?
 You’ll need two measurements – the waist size and skirt length.
 You can use the chart you can download here to find waist and length measurements for sizes 6m-26w – such a handy reference!

 You’ll also need fabric, 1/2″ wide elastic, and two buttons for the pockets.

-Ok, so that the skirt gathers, you need to make it 1 1/2 times the waist measurement.
+Ok, so that the skirt gathers, you need to make it 1 1/2 times the waist measurement (and make sure the number you get is bigger than the hip circumference).
 Then divide that measurement by 2, so you have a front and back.
 Add 1″ to the width for 1/2″ seam allowances.